victorjnpires/Mega-Sena/README.md

 ## Installation

-To create a new virtual environment with Anaconda and the `requirements.txt` file:
+To create a new virtual environment with Anaconda:

-    $ conda create --name <env> --file requirements.txt
+    $ conda create --name <VENV_NAME> jupyter lxml matplotlib numpy pandas seaborn

+## Running

+First open a terminal on the project folder and switch the Anaconda virtual environment:

+    $ conda activate <VENV_NAME>

+Then run the Jupyter notebook server:

+    $ jupyter notebook

 # Author